Christmas pudding: a rich history

-We delve into the history of Stir-up Sunday, good luck charms hidden in pudding and why we set the Christmas staple alight.
+We delve into the history of Stir-up Sunday, good luck charms hidden in pudding and why we set this Christmas staple alight.

 The tradition of preparing Christmas pudding on the Sunday four weeks before Christmas doesn’t just stem from the time needed for the pudding to mature.
 It’s a day written in religious history.